Skip to content

 Here's the introduction to what the Trackuino does from its website: This is the firmware for Trackuino, an open-source APRS tracker based on the Arduino platform.
 It was designed primarily to track high altitude balloons, so it has other handy features like reading temperature sensors and a buzzer for acoustic location.
 Trackuino is intended for use by licensed radio amateurs.

-It's a tiny arduino capable of transmitting data over the 2 meter amateur radio band on 144.390Mhz.
-That is the general frequency used for APRS, which stands for Automatic Packet Reporting System.
-It's a way we can use amateur radio frequencies coupled with GPS coordinates to track our balloon in near real time via an chase car radio setup.
-It can give us telemetry on the balloon like its altitude, speed, temperature and other factors.
+It's a tiny Arduino capable of transmitting data over the 2-meter amateur radio band on 144.390 MHz — the standard frequency used for APRS (Automatic Packet Reporting System).
+APRS lets us use amateur radio frequencies combined with GPS coordinates to track the balloon in near real time via a chase car radio setup.
+It can give us telemetry like the balloon's altitude, speed, temperature, and more.

 Part Source